Dniel97/RedSea/readme.md

 1. Run `pip install -r requirements.txt` to install dependencies
 2. Run `python redsea.py -h` to view the help file
 3. Run `python redsea.py urls` to download lossless files from urls
+4. Run `python redsea.py --file links.txt` to download tracks/albums/artists/ from a file where each line is a link

 Setting up (with Pipenv)
 ------------------------